summaryrefslogtreecommitdiffstats

 +split a caption at the current MPV playing position and `M-m`

-+don't need to be very precise.
-If you don't understand a word or
++If you don't understand a word or phrase, add two

-If there are multiple speakers, indicate switches between speakers
++If there are multiple speakers, you can indicate switches between speakers

 +<video src="https://media.emacsconf.org/editing.webm" controls=""></video>